 Soon enough it was 8pm and we stumbled to the meeting spot of our night walking tour.
 There were about 150 people in the queue for the tour.
 This mass of people was being “chunked up” into smaller groups of around 25 people.
 Being the impatient buzzed people we were, we cut in line and were the last two people to make the tour group about to depart on the tour.
 We thought we were so lucky but it only took about five minutes to realize that the tour was going to be a complete waste of time.

-There are several companies who offer night walking tours and we spent a fair amount of time vetting the companies.
+There are several companies that offer night walking tours and we spent a fair amount of time vetting the companies.
 Our guide was way too theatrical.
 There was way too much scripting around simple facts and stories.
 It was terrible and it was a two-hour tour.

 At the 45 minute mark and as I was leaning on a horse-headed bollard, I turned to Tessa and declared that I did not think I could make it the full two hours.
 She agreed and then we waited until the group began to move and we walked the opposite direction, cutting our monetary and time losses.
 We walked by many other walking tours and all tour guides had the same stupid theatrical delivery.